 WELCOME TO CIRCLEMENDING, WEBSITE OF JEAN WILCOX HIBBEN; PhD, MA, WHERE WE TRY TO MEND THE FAMILY CIRCLES.

-Click here to download Hibben press release, revised, October 2023
+Click here to download latest press release, dated February 2024

 click here to download menu of icons on FamilySearch, updated 2023